Tencent/rapidjson/doc/internals.md

 ## Flags {#Flags}

 The 32-bit `flags_` contains both JSON type and other additional information.
 As shown in the above tables, each JSON type contains redundant `kXXXType` and `kXXXFlag`.
-This design is for optimizing the operation of testing bit-flags (`IsNumber()`) and obtaining a sequental number for each type (`GetType()`).
+This design is for optimizing the operation of testing bit-flags (`IsNumber()`) and obtaining a sequential number for each type (`GetType()`).

-String has two optional flags. `kCopyFlag` means that the string owns a copy of the string. `kInlineStrFlag` means using [Short-String Optimizatoin](#ShortString).
+String has two optional flags. `kCopyFlag` means that the string owns a copy of the string. `kInlineStrFlag` means using [Short-String Optimization](#ShortString).

 Number is a bit more complicated.
 For normal integer values, it can contains `kIntFlag`, `kUintFlag`,  `kInt64Flag` and/or `kUint64Flag`, according to the range of the integer.
 For numbers with fraction, and integers larger than 64-bit range, they will be stored as `double` with `kDoubleFlag`.

 ## Short-String Optimization {#ShortString}

  Kosta (@Kosta-Github) provided a very neat short-string optimization.
 The optimization idea is given as follow.
 Excluding the `flags_`, a `Value` has 12 or 16 bytes (32-bit or 64-bit) for storing actual data.
 Instead of storing a pointer to a string, it is possible to store short strings in these space internally.
-For encoding with 1-byte character type (e.g. `char`), it can store maxium 11 or 15 characters string inside the `Value` type.
+For encoding with 1-byte character type (e.g. `char`), it can store maximum 11 or 15 characters string inside the `Value` type.

 | ShortString (Ch=char) |                                    |32-bit|64-bit|
 |---------------------|-------------------------------------|:----:|:----:|